benquike/cheatsheets/tools/research/tracer_driller.md

 Driller is the tool that augment fuzzing of AFL by symbolic execution.

+Given an input, Driller will generate inputs that will trigger different paths from the one triggered by the original input.

 Driller iteratively calls `next_branch` method of tracer, along the path, find the constraints of the missed nodes and solve those constraints to generate inputs that will trigger execution along the missed paths.

+`_drill_input` is the method that does the work:

+1. it creates a `Tracer` object.
+2. it sets concretatization and simproc limits
+3. it updates the edges that have been encountered
+4. It goes into a loop by running `next_branch` method of tracer object:
+   - calculate the index in the AFL bitmap
+   - check whether that edge has been covered, if yes, skip the current edge, else mark the edge in the bitmap and continue
+   - If the edge has been in the encountered set, skip, else, first remove the constraints, then if the path condition is satisfiable, solve the constraits and extract the input using `_writeout` method.
+   - Continue exploring more inputs using symbolic execution along that path in `_symbolic_explorer_stub`.
+It limits the symbolic exploration by `step * number_of_paths < 1024`